2-REC/unity-state-engine/README.md

 To exit a graph, one can simply load another scene.\
 However, this is not advised, as it would not properly stop the graph manager and could create unexpected behavior.

-To properly leave a graph, a specific command must be used (TODO: LINK), which will make sure everything is cleaned before leaving.
+To properly leave a graph, a specific command must be used, which will make sure everything is cleaned before leaving.

 To add a bit of control, it is not allowed to leave the graph from any state: a state must have its `leavable` attribute set to allow the transition outside of the graph.

-(**TODO:** mention here? "to trigger the transition, call `Leave` with the target scene name as parameter, or nothing to leave the application")
+The transition is triggered by calling the state controller's `Leave` method, with the target scene name as parameter (or no parameter to leave the application).

 # Data

-The engine provides management of data to be used by the application.
+The engine provides an easy way to manage data to be used by the application.
 Global data and game data can be defined, and will be available for use from within the associated graph.

-Global data generally comprises the main game settings, and game data represents the ingame values, such as the number of lives, points, etc.
+Global data generally comprises the main game settings, and game data represents the ingame values such as the number of lives, points, etc.

 ## Definition

-For the game data, game specific data fields can to be defined in an XML file.
+For the game data, game specific **data fields**(TODO: LINK GAME DATA FIELDS) can to be defined in an XML file.

 > **NOTE:** Currently an XML file is only handled for game data and not global data.
 Global data can still be defined and used in code, but is not managed automatically as the game data.

-The XML file must follow a specific structure, defining common fields as well as fields associated to a specific difficulty level (TODO: LINK DIFFICULTY).
+The XML file must follow a specific structure, essentially divided in 2 parts: *common* fields as well as fields associated to a specific *difficulty level*.

 ### Difficulty Levels